 Another common employment-related tort claim is defamation.
 In these cases, the employee claims that the employer intentionally made a false statement about the employee that damaged the employee's reputation.
 Often, these claims are based on providing a negative reference while the employee is searching for a new job.
 (For more information on defamation claims, see Dealing With a Negative Reference.)

 In a personal injury case, the employee's damages include back pay, lost benefits, court costs, and attorney fees.
-Typically, an employee can also be awarded compensatory damages (for emotional distress) and punitive damages (to punish the employer for misconduct).
+Typically, an employee can also be awarded noneconomic damages (for pain and suffering) and punitive damages (to punish the employer for misconduct).

 Get Legal Help

-As you can see, the damages available for wrongful termination depending on the legal theories underlying the case, the statute that was violated, and the laws of the state where the employee worked.
-To find out whether you have a viable claim for wrongful termination -- and what remedies might be available if you do -- you should talk to an experienced employment lawyer.
+As you can see, the damages available for wrongful termination depend on the legal theories underlying the case, the statute that was violated, and the laws of the state where the employee worked.
+To find out whether you have a viable claim for wrongful termination -- and what remedies might be available to you -- you should talk to an experienced employment lawyer.